-(1) In written examinations the examinee is to prove that - within a limited time frame and with limited resources - he/she is capable of identifying and correctly solving problems stemming from areas covered by the module by means of common scientific methods of his/her subject field.

-(2) A written examination is to be held under supervision.
-It is the examiner's responsibility to decide as to whether students may use additional resources.

-(3) A written examination is normally drawn up by one examiner only.
+- (1) In written examinations the examinee is to prove that within a limited time frame and with limited resources he/she is capable of identifying and correctly solving problems stemming from areas covered by the module by means of common scientific methods of his/her subject field. - (2) A written examination is to be held under supervision.
+It is the examiner's responsibility to decide as to whether students may use additional resources. - (3) A written examination is normally drawn up by one examiner only.
 In specific cases, especially when a module examination covers several subject fields, the examination may also be drawn up by more than one examiner.
-In such a case, the examiners prior to the examination jointly determine how the individual elements of the examination shall be weighted.
+In such a case, the examiners jointly determine prior to the examination how the individual elements of the examination shall be weighted; regardless of these elements and their weighting, every examiner evaluates the entire examination.
+Notwithstanding the examination board can determine that an examiner is to evaluate only the element of the written examination corresponding with his/her subject field.
+In such a case, the evaluation takes place according to the previously determined weighting of the individual elements.
+Section 18 (5) shall remain unaffected.

-(4) If a written examination is made up of more than one component, the examiner or the examiners are to previously define the point scheme which determines how the individual components form the overall grade for the written examination.
-It is not permissible to separately grade the individual components.
-If several examiners are involved in a written examination, they are to evaluate the examination jointly.
+(4) Examinations held by means of electronic equipment are to be treated like written examinations.